 The Basilica was consecrated on 22 June 1197, but the current aspect of the church is due to the season of the Great Restores (1925-34).
 Nowadays, we can enjoy an asymmetric Romanesque church, built with big white blocks of limestone (the typical Apulian stone).

-So, why is Basilica of St. Nicholas so attractive?
+So, why is Basilica of St. Nicholas of Bari so attractive?

 Are you tired of the same old, repetitive city tours?

 Il Trenino della felicità (the little train of happiness) will lead you to the discovery of glimpses and traditions of Bari that you can’t imagine.
 Come to admire the magic aspects of Bari: you can choose two different routes.

 Bari City Center: come on board to discover the main places of interest of the city - from the harbour to the most beautiful churches and squares – choosing a culinary tour, too!
 You will also have fun with the street artists!